 Will I be able to apply for dual citizenship?

 As there is no legal need for other nationalities to be renounced, it is possible to apply for dual citizenship.
 A person can be both a citizen of the UK and a citizen of a different country.
 In addition, UK law also permits multiple citizenships.
-This means that British citizenship can be applied for even in situations where dual citizenship is already held.
+This means that you can apply for British citizenship even in situations where dual citizenship is already held.

-Dual citizenship does not have a separate application process.
+UK dual citizenship does not have a separate application process.
 If you already hold British citizenship, you are free to apply to become a national of any nation that permits dual citizenship.
 It should be borne in mind that different nations have different rules in relation to dual nationality.
 You should therefore find out whether the country you intend to become a citizen of will allow you to maintain your British citizenship.
-This information can be obtained through contacting their embassy or consulate.
+This information can be obtained by contacting their embassy or consulate.